reidprichard/window_tools/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+I'm brand new to git, brand new to the Win32 API, and not the most experienced C programmer, so I would love any improvements or critiques that could be made.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".